Burning Man + Black Burner Project

 Approach

-I created & launched the Black Burner Project in 2017, a portrait-driven storytelling initiative turned cultural movement to celebrate and amplify the presence of Black and Brown Burners.
+Erin created & launched the Black Burner Project in 2018, a portrait-driven storytelling initiative turned cultural movement to celebrate and amplify the presence of Black and Brown Burners.
 Through documentary photography, personal interviews, content strategy, and intentional activations at the event.
-T

-his built visibility, trust, and inspiration—helping to shift both perception and participation.
-BBP became both a visual archive and cultural catalyst—sparking new attendance, influencing org strategy, and redefining what representation & healing could look like in radically expressive spaces.
+This built visibility, trust, and inspiration—helping to shift both perception and participation.
+BBP became both a visual archive and cultural catalyst—sparking new attendance, and redefining what representation, inclusion & healing could look like in radically expressive spaces.

-Over the years, I’ve consulted with Burning Man’s communications and diversity teams, sharing strategy around BIPOC ticket access, cultural programming, and narrative storytelling to help shape a more inclusive future for the event.
+Over the years, Erin has consulted with Burning Man’s communications and diversity teams, sharing strategy around BIPOC ticket access, cultural programming, and narrative storytelling to help shape a more inclusive future for the event.

 Project type